fivetran/dbt_quickbooks_source/models/docs.md

 {% enddocs %}

 {% docs source_relation %}
-The source of the record, if the unioning functionality is being used.
+The source of the record if the unioning functionality is being used.
+If not this field will be null.
 {% enddocs %}

 {% docs transfer_table %}